 Xapo was one of the first companies to supply a Bitcoin debit card.
 Just like Bitpay it offer a “simple” credit card that does not have a chip & pin mechanism (edit: some users have gotten a chip & pin card, I personally did not).
 The cost of the card is $20 and it does have an annual fee of $12/year after the first year.

-Xapo ships their card to a lot of countries around the world although not to all of them (a complete list can be found here).
+Xapo ships their card worldwide according to their site.
 Also their card actually has a “change pin” fee which seems pretty odd IMO.
 You will be able to use the card without extensive verification but you will be limited to $2500.

 Shift Bitcoin debit card review